Botanical Ingredient

 Why We Use It

-Purple basil caught my eye before it ever caught my attention as a medicine — those deep burgundy leaves growing alongside the greens in the summer garden are genuinely striking.
+Purple basil caught my eye before it ever caught my attention as an herb — those deep burgundy leaves growing alongside the greens in the summer garden are genuinely striking.
 But once I started looking into the anthocyanin content, I understood it was more than ornamental.
 The same pigments that give it that color are potent antioxidants that sweet basil simply does not carry in the same concentration.
-Growing it alongside sweet basil was an easy decision once I realized it adds a distinct medicinal layer on top of everything the basil family already brings.
+Growing it alongside sweet basil was an easy decision once I realized it adds a distinct botanical layer on top of everything the basil family already brings.